 Mavericks beat Pacers 112-103 behind big game from Porzingis

+INDIANAPOLIS (AP) – With All-Star starter Luka Doncic sidelined by a sprained right ankle for the third consecutive game, Kristaps Porzingis provided the offensive firepower for Dallas.

-INDIANAPOLIS (AP) — Kristaps Porzingis had 38 points and 12 rebounds to lead the Dallas Mavericks to a 112-103 victory over the Indiana Pacers on Monday night.
+The 7-foot-3 Porzingis scored a season-high 38 points and grabbed 12 rebounds to lead the Mavericks to a 112-103 victory over the Indiana Pacers on Monday night.

+“That’s something in the future I want to figure out, how I can be effective also when Luka is playing,” Porzingis said.
+“It’s something we’ve been working on.
+I’m in a good rhythm now and I want to keep it going.
+I think we’re playing pretty good basketball, we’re moving the ball, playing aggressive.”

-Domantas Sabonis led the Pacers with 26 points on 9-of-12 shooting to go with 12 rebounds and nine assists.
-Malcolm Brogdon added 14 points.
+Sabonis fell just short of a triple-double, finishing with 12 rebounds and nine assists.
+Malcolm Brogdon added 14 points for the Pacers.

 The Pacers cut the margin to 96-93 on a three-point play by Sabonis with 5:09 left, but the Mavericks were able to maintain control.
 Porzingis sank two free throws with 32 seconds remaining to make it 110-103.